sccn/sccn.github.io/tutorials/10_Group_analysis/study_statistics.md

 In general, we advise focusing on reporting unambiguous results (significance below 0.005 after correction for multiple comparisons).

-Statistics on spectra, ITC and ERSP
+Statistics on spectra, ITC, and ERSP
 -------------------------------

-The graphic interfaces for both power spectral and ERSP/ITC measures are similar to those used for ERPs and need not be described in detail.
+The graphic interfaces for both power spectral and ERSP/ITC measures are similar to those used for ERPs and need not be described in detail and the same graphic interface is used by all measures to select options for computing statistics.
 You may refer to the relevant function help messages for more detail.

-The
-same graphic interface is used by all measures to select options for computing statistics.

 ICA component cluster statistics
 ----